Randy Newman Headshot Session

 You’ve Got A Friend In Me

 No sooner had Randy finished Sail Way when he followed it up with “You’ve Got A Friend In Me.”
-Suffice it to say, it was then when I sensed that something special was about to unfold.
+Suffice it to say, it was then that I sensed that something special was about to unfold.

 Standing alongside my RZ67 with cable release in hand, I began firing away knowing intuitively that what I was looking for was almost in sight.
 I didn’t want to miss THE moment.

-Sooner than expected, however, the song came to the last stanza, as well our private time with Randy Newman.
+Sooner than expected, however, the song came to the last stanza, as well as our private time with Randy Newman.
 Had I lost my touch?
 We’d spent about an hour (40 minutes longer than allotted), and I had yet to feel the gut certainty that I got what I had come for.

 I heard Randy sing the closing line, “You got a friend in me…” The final four measures were upon us – there had to be more, but how?

 The closing measure rolled in and settled.
 It ended on the downbeat – an Eb major.